Riveredge School Programs

 Riveredge Nature Center is a Green & Healthy Schools Wisconsin Provider.
 Schools who engage in a formal partnership with Riveredge may choose to receive assistance in becoming a Green & Healthy School.

-Are you looking for a unique professional development opportunity to help you better incorporate environmental education into your students' day?
-At Riveredge Nature Center, our Environmental Education staff are certified facilitators of the following environmental education standards-aligned resources: Project WET (Water Education for Teachers), Project WILD (wildlife-focused conservation education), Project Learning Tree (trees as initial focus), and Flying WILD (birds as initial focus, primarily middle school audience).
-If you are interested in inviting a Riveredge Nature Center Environmental Educator to lead a teacher training of any one or more of these materials at your school, please call Riveredge at 262-375-2715 for more details.
+Looking for a unique professional development opportunity to help better incorporate environmental education into your students' day?
+At Riveredge Nature Center, our Environmental Educators are certified facilitators of Project WET (Water Focus), Project WILD (Wildlife Focus), Project Learning Tree (Tree and resource management focus), and Flying WILD (Bird Focus).
+If you are interested in a teacher training of any one or more of these materials at your school, please call Riveredge at 262-375-2715 for more details.